 Christensen differentiates between 2 strategically different technologies.
 Established firms generally beat newcomers at sustaining innovations, but lose their leadership positions due to disruptive innovations.

 Established firms face 3 barriers to downward mobility: (a) characteristic cost structures, (b) resource allocation, and (c) upmarket movement of customers.
-[These are explained in detail in the book / full summary.]
-These 3 factors create a pressure for leading firms to keep moving up-market, which in turn creates a vacuum in the lower-end markets to attract firms with lower cost structures and simpler technologies..
+These 3 factors create a pressure for leading firms to keep moving up-market, which in turn creates a vacuum in the lower-end markets to attract firms with lower cost structures and simpler technologies.

 This diagram summarizes The Innovator’s Dilemma: